Introduction: Why Improving Diet for Mental Health Matters

 Gut Health Equals Mental Health

 Scientists refer to the gut as the “second brain” for a reason.
 Probiotics found in yogurt, kefir, and fermented foods like kimchi support healthy gut bacteria, which communicate with the brain and influence mood.
-A thriving gut often means a calmer mind.
+Consequently, a thriving gut often means a calmer mind.

 Eating Right Builds Emotional Resilience

 A consistent intake of nutrient-rich foods supports the production of dopamine and serotonin, neurotransmitters that influence pleasure and motivation.
-This can lead to greater emotional stability and a more optimistic outlook on life.
+Because of this, eating well can lead to greater emotional stability and a more optimistic outlook on life.

 Top Foods That Help You Feel Mentally Stronger